Last Updated on March 21, 2021 by Shaun Snapp

 While programmers are still very much in demand in 2016, and it has become increasingly more common among younger generations to be knowledgeable of the various languages, there’s something to be said for the various ‘click-and-drop’ programs out there for creating codeless projects.
 Who knows, maybe one day he’ll be right? – Silicon Republic

 This quotation is useful for two reasons.
-First, this prediction is as I write this 37 years old, and coding is more popular than ever.
+This prediction is as I write this 37 years old, and coding is more popular than ever.
 The opposite of what Minsky predicted happened.

-1984 is forty years before 2016 when the quotation from the Silicon Republic was written.
-Why did the author not call out this prediction as not coming true, rather than project a possible future time, far outside of Minsky’s own prediction timeline that it might come true?
+1984 was forty years before 2016 when the quotation from the Silicon Republic was written.
+Why did the author not call out this prediction as not coming true, rather than project a possible future time, far outside of Minsky’s own prediction timeline, that it might come true?

 This is a constant feature that I observed of the reporting on Minsky.

-If something he says turns out to be the exact opposite of what happened, the author proposes that it may yet occur in sometime in the future.
+If something he says turns out to be the exact opposite of what happened, the author proposes that it may occur sometime in the future.
 There is no measurement for forecast accuracy.

 If aliens are out there, we’ll be able to communicate with them